travis-ci/docs-travis-ci-com/user/languages/erlang.md

 ## Dependency Management

-The Erlang builder on travis-ci.org assumes Rebar3 is used for dependency management, and runs
+The Erlang builder on travis-ci.org assumes Rebar3 is used for dependency management.
+See [Rebar3 documentation](http://www.rebar3.org/docs/dependencies) for further details.

+On older images where `rebar3` is not available, we fall back to [`rebar`](https://github.com/rebar/rebar), and run

 ```bash
 rebar3 get-deps
 ```

 to install [project dependencies](https://github.com/basho/riak/blob/master/rebar.config) as listed in the `rebar.config` file.

-On older images where `rebar3` is not available, we fall back to [`rebar`](https://github.com/rebar/rebar).

 ## Build Matrix